Noam Dar: NXT UK (2018–2022)

-UK Heritage Cup Champion (2021–2022)

-In 2021, Dar started hosting his own talk show called "Supernova Sessions" and begun an on-screen association with real life friend Sha Samuels.
-On the October 7 episode of NXT UK, Dar defeated Wolfgang to become the next #1 Contender to the NXT UK Heritage Cup.
-On the October 28 episode of NXT UK, Dar defeated Tyler Bate 2-1 to win the NXT UK Heritage Cup Championship, winning his first championship in WWE in the process and becoming the first champion of Israeli descent in company history.

-On the July 14 episode of NXT UK, Noam Dar lost the NXT Heritage Cup Championship to Mark Coffey with the match ending in the sixth round.

-Noam Dar would go on to regain the NXT UK Heritage Cup Championship from Mark Coffey on the July 7 tapings of NXT UK.
+In 2021, Dar started hosting his own talk show called Supernova Sessions and begun an on-screen association with real life friend Sha Samuels.
+On 7 October episode of NXT UK, Dar defeated Wolfgang to become the next #1 Contender to the NXT UK Heritage Cup.
+On 28 October episode of NXT UK, Dar defeated Tyler Bate 2–1 to win the NXT UK Heritage Cup Championship, winning his first championship in WWE in the process and becoming the first champion of Israeli descent in company history.
+On 14 July episode of NXT UK, Noam Dar lost the Heritage Cup Championship to Mark Coffey with the match ending in the sixth round.
+Dar would go on to regain the Heritage Cup Championship from Mark Coffey on 7 July taping of NXT UK.

+NXT (2023–present)

+Following the closure of the NXT UK brand in September 2022, Dar, along with the Heritage Cup, went on hiatus from WWE.
+He then appeared on 4 April 2023 episode of NXT.
+Making his debut for the NXT brand, Dar appeared to seek a new challenger for his renamed NXT Heritage Cup Championship.
+Dar then made his NXT in-ring debut on 18 April episode, defeating Miles Borne in a non-title match.
+On 16 May episode of NXT, Dragon Lee challenged Dar to a match at NXT Battleground for the Heritage Cup, which he accepted.
+At NXT Battleground on 28 May, Dar defeated Lee to retain the Heritage Cup with assistance from Jakara Jackson, Lash Legend and Oro Mensah.
+On 6 June episode of NXT during a backstage segment, Dar would accept Nathan Frazer's challenge for the Heritage Cup and introduce the group as The Meta-Four.
+The following week, it was revealed that Dar suffered a knee injury.
+Therefore, Mensah defended the Heritage Cup on Dar's behalf, but was defeated by Frazer, ending Dar's second reign at 292 days.